 - Inclusive: provides sustainable opportunities to low-income/disadvantaged individuals, local graduates or helps to alleviate poverty

-Businesses and organisations can band together to submit a collaborative bid.
+Businesses and organisations were able to band together to submit a collaborative bid.

-A project lead must be chosen by the group to apply for the scheme, who will also be responsible for coordinating group input and for successfully delivering the project if project funding is awarded.
+A project lead had to be chosen by the group to apply for the scheme, who is also responsible for coordinating group input and for successfully delivering the project if project funding was awarded.

-Businesses and organisations based outside of East Devon are able to be included as partners, for as long as these types of businesses/organisations do not exceed half of all partners in the bid.
+Businesses and organisations based outside of East Devon were able to be included as partners, for as long as these types of businesses/organisations do not exceed half of all partners in the bid.